Home > Europe > Belgium > One Day in Bruges, Belgium

 Burg Square (De Burg)

-Burg Square, or De Burg, was the first of two famous squares I visited in Bruges.
-Since it was the holiday season, a giant Christmas tree stood at the center of the square, adding a festive atmosphere to the already picturesque setting.
+Burg Square, also known as De Burg, was the first of Bruges’ two famous squares that I visited.
+Since I was there during the holiday season, a giant Christmas tree stood in the center of the square, adding even more atmosphere to the already beautiful setting.

 Christmas Tree in the Center of De Burg